 Welcome to Oatlands.
-Oatlands is a unique place, seamlessly blending the past with the present.
+Oatlands, population 600, is a unique place, seamlessly blending the past with the present.

 The town offers visitors the opportunity to connect with their heritage in an authentic genuine environment whilst enjoying all the benefits of contemporary township services.

-Visit Callington Mill the only fully restored and working Lincolshire wind driven flour mill in the Southern Hemisphere.
+Visit Callington Mill the only fully restored and working Lincolnshire wind driven flour mill in the Southern Hemisphere.

 The story of Oatlands combines the convict and military system, settlement by gentry farmers, colonial entrepreneurs looking to make their fortune and notorious bushrangers.
 Walk in the footsteps of the past and hear the stories of the people with one of our self guided or professionally guided walking tours.